1 Timothy 6:4

 Berean Standard Bible

 he is conceited and understands nothing.
-Instead, he has an unhealthy interest in controversies and semantics, out of which come envy, strife, abusive talk, evil suspicions,
+Instead, he has an unhealthy interest in controversies and disputes about words, out of which come envy, strife, abusive talk, evil suspicions,

 Berean Literal Bible